Is Buckinghamshire Healthcare coping with winter pressures?

 Bed Occupancy:

-The occupancy rate has fallen slightly since the previous week, when the trust was 97% full.
+The occupancy rate has risen slightly since the previous week, when the trust was 94.7% full.

 British Medical Association guidelines state "to ensure safe patient care, occupancy should ideally not exceed 85%".
 According to NHS Improvement, occupancy rates of 92% and above lead to significantly worse A&E performance.